ca2/.github/profile/README.md

 # Features

 <details>
-  <summary>Easily integratable with new components, workflows</summary>
+  <summary>Easily integratable with new components and workflows</summary>
   <ul>
     <li>Mature system for integrating new functionality as a component and behavior that can be extended with plugins.</li>
   </ul>